mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: Donnerstag 09.
+Jänner 2014 17:06
+Fix: The implementation of the SVD in the matrix class didn't work for the case width > height.

 Date: Samstag, 19.
 Oktober 2013	11:45:37
 Many thanks to W. Cantrall who implemented the MAC OS support (Thread pooling and Unit tests).
 Rewrote all the Thread pooling for windows as well.